 Megan Clark: Megan is the School Programs Coordinator at the Chicago History Museum.
 She has a BA in Anthropology from Luther College and an MA in Museum and Artifact Studies from the University of Durham, England.
 Clark has collaborated on developing the student workshop program, teacher professional development opportunities, and curricular resources to connect students and teachers with CHM’s collections.
 Clark also serves as a member of exhibition teams and other cross-departmental projects like Chicago 0.0.
 She has co-authored articles and chapters for various publications, most recently a chapter for the book Creating Meaningful Experiences for K-12 Audiences, 2021.

-Shawn P. Healy: Shawn is the Senior Director of Policy and Advocacy, leads iCivics’ state and federal policy and advocacy work through the CivXNow Coalition, and oversees civic education campaigns in several key states.
+Shawn P. Healy, PhD : Shawn, Senior Director, Policy and Advocacy, leads iCivics’ state and federal policy and advocacy work through the CivXNow Coalition and oversees civic education campaigns in several key states.
 He plays an active role in recruiting supporters to fund policy, advocacy, and implementation efforts nationwide to ensure impact.
 Healy chaired the Illinois Task Force on Civic Education in 2014 and later led separate, successful legislative campaigns for a required civics course in Illinois in middle and high school, respectively.
 He also led the Illinois Social Science Standards Task Force.
 Its recommendations were adopted by the Illinois State Board of Education in 2015.
-Healy regularly appears as a guest speaker and panelist at academic and professional development conferences across the country, is a frequent contributor to local and national media and produces original scholarship in political participation and civic education.
-Healy also serves as an adjunct professor in Public Policy at the University of Illinois at Chicago and is a Serve Illinois Commissioner.
-Before joining iCivics, Healy worked in various capacities for fifteen years at the Robert R. McCormick Foundation, most recently serving as Democracy Program Director.
-He began his career as a social studies teacher at West Chicago Community High School (IL) and Sheboygan North High School (WI).
-A 2001 James Madison Fellow from the State of Wisconsin, he holds a MA and Ph.D. from the University of Illinois at Chicago in political science and earned a bachelor’s degree with distinction in Political Science, History, and Secondary Education from the University of Wisconsin at Madison.
-His dissertation is titled “Essential School Supports for Civic Learning.”
+Healy also serves as an adjunct professor in Public Policy at the University of Illinois at Chicago, is a Serve Illinois Commissioner, and serves on the Board of Directors of the Legislative Semester, Inc. and the Student Press Law Center.
+Before joining iCivics, Healy worked for fifteen years at the Robert R. McCormick Foundation in various capacities, most recently serving as Democracy Program Director.
+He began his career as a social studies teacher at West Chicago Community High School (IL) and Sheboygan North and South High Schools (WI).
+A 2001 James Madison Fellow from the State of Wisconsin, he holds a MA and PhD from the University of Illinois at Chicago in political science and earned a bachelor’s degree with distinction in Political Science, History and Secondary Education from the University of Wisconsin at Madison.

 Joseph Kahne: Joseph Kahne is the Ted and Jo Dutton Presidential Professor for Education Policy and Politics and Co-Director of the Civic Engagement Research Group at the University of California, Riverside.
 Professor Kahne’s research and school reform work focuses on ways that educational practices, policies, and contexts impact equitable outcomes and access to support for youth civic and political development.
 He can be reached at firstname.lastname@example.org, and his work is available at http://www.civicsurvey.org/.